sparky8512/starlink-grpc-tools/README.md

 Several users have built dashboards for displaying data collected by the scripts in this project.
 Information on those can be found in [this Wiki article](https://github.com/sparky8512/starlink-grpc-tools/wiki/Dashboards).
 If you have one you would like to add, please feel free to edit the Wiki page to do so.

-Note that feeding a dashboard will likely need the `-t` script option to `dish_grpc_influx.py` in order to collect status and/or history information periodically.
+Note that feeding an InfluxDB dashboard will likely need the `-t` script option to `dish_grpc_influx.py` in order to collect status and/or history information periodically.

 ## To Be Done (Maybe, but Probably Not)